[Demo] ConductorOne's Policy Engine

 When running in service mode on Kubernetes, a self-hosted connector maintains an ongoing connection with ConductorOne, automatically syncing and uploading data at regular intervals.
 This data is immediately available in the ConductorOne UI for access reviews and access requests.

-Step 1: Configure the Miro connector
+Step 1: Set up a new Miro connector

 1. In ConductorOne, navigate to Connectors > Add connector.